Seán O'Casey: England

+The Silver Tassie

 In 1928, W. B. Yeats rejected O'Casey's fourth play, The Silver Tassie for the Abbey.
 It was an attack on imperialist wars and the suffering they cause.
 The Abbey refused to perform it.
 The premier production was funded by Charles B. Cochran, who took only eighteen months to put it on stage.
 It was put on at the Apollo Theatre but lasted for only twenty-six performances.
 It was directed by Raymond Massey, starred Charles Laughton and with an Act II set design by Augustus John.
 George Bernard Shaw and Lady Gregory had a favourable opinion of the show.

 Denis Johnston, who knew O'Casey and spent time with him in London in the 1920s, is certain that the Abbey was right not to stage The Silver Tassie: "Its expressionist second act was at that time far beyond the scope of the Abbey Theatre."
 A year later Johnston's own The Old Lady Says "No!" was similarly rejected, for the same reason.
 Nevertheless O'Casey's resentment over this persisted for many years.